dnllvrvz/dnllvrvz.github.io/_posts/2018-09-11-mapcelium.markdown

 ---
-title: "🍄 Map-celium - Mapping the Rise of Fungi"
+title: "Map-celium - Mapping the Rise of Fungi 🍄"
 layout: post
 date: 2018-09-11
 tag:
-- mapping
+- 🗺️mapping
 projects: true
 hidden: true # don't count this post in blog pagination
 description: "This is an effort to *map* the existing people, communities, movements, organizations, and initiatives that recognize the power of *fungi* to provide guidance in the wake of the Antropocene."